OtrietHM/Triet-Le-AI-Portfolio/README.md

 ## About Me

-I am an applied AI student at Houston Community College, specializing in deep learning and computer vision.
-This portfolio showcases the projects I have completed from classes in the AI & Robotics program.
+I am an Applied AI & Robotics student at Houston Community College with a strong interest in computer vision and deep learning.
+This portfolio highlights my key projects from ITAI 1378 (Computer Vision) and showcases practical applications of image processing, neural networks, and vision-language models using Python and OpenCV.

 ## Technical Skills